-Another example of poor affordance by design happened when I recently started to use a new laptop computer.
+Another experience of poor affordances by design happened when I recently started to use a new laptop computer.
 The ‘power’ button on the new machine is in the relative same place as the ‘delete’ key on my previous machine.
 This has resulted in several annoying episodes of unintentionally putting the machine into sleep, and having to wait for a restart, when intending to delete a single character.
-It will take some time to fully retrain my automated brain, during which time I will likely continue to repeat the mistake.
+It will take some time to fully retrain my procedural brain, during which time I will likely continue to repeat the mistake.
 Considering that the QWERTY layout has become a standard, why can the rest of the keyboard layout not also become standard?
 Again, the answer lays in a problem with industry standards.

 This post illustrates just 2 examples of poor affordance by design.
 Now try extrapolating this to the many thousands of new products that are developed every year.
 Our world could be so much more hassle-free and productive, if just all designers would take Don Norman’s book to heart.
 Applying affordance to medical equipment could also help prevent thousands of errors that result in injuries and loss of life.